paulshryock/New-Project-Starter-Kit/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug
-about: Something isn't working
+about: Something isn't working, or I have a problem
 title: ''
 labels: bug
-assignees: 'paulshryock'
+assignees: ''
 ---

-## Description

-## Actual Behavior

-## Expected Behavior
+**Describe the bug**
+A clear and concise description of what the bug is.

+**To Reproduce**
-## Steps to Reproduce the Problem
+Steps to reproduce the behavior:

-1.
-1.
-1.
+1. Go to '...'

-## Environment

-- Device:
-- Operating System:
-- Browser:
+2. Click on '...'
+3. Scroll down to '...'
+4. See error

+**Expected behavior**
+A clear and concise description of what you expected to happen.

+**Screenshots**
+If applicable, add screenshots to help explain your problem.

+**Environment:**

-- Version:
+- OS and Version: [e.g. Windows/Mac/Linux]

-## Screenshots

-## Additional Context
+**Additional context**
+Add any other context about the problem here.